Cambridge University was an all-male institution for hundreds of years. Then the women arrived, and everything changed.

-It was ‘a remarkable group’ according to John Maynard Keynes, and the fact that their club lasted for so many years shows its importance to the twelve members: Caroline Jebb, Mary Paley Marshall, Ida Darwin,Eleanor Sidgwick, Kathleen Lyttelton, Ellen Wordsworth Darwin, Mary Ward, Louise Creighton, Margaret Verrall, Maud Darwin, Fanny Prothero and Eliza Von Hügel.
+It was ‘a remarkable group’ according to John Maynard Keynes.
+The fact that their club lasted for twenty-four years shows its importance to its twelve members: Caroline Jebb, Mary Paley Marshall, Ida Darwin,Eleanor Sidgwick, Kathleen Lyttelton, Ellen Wordsworth Darwin, Mary Ward, Louise Creighton, Margaret Verrall, Maud Darwin, Fanny Prothero and Eliza Von Hügel.
 Over the years these women would contribute to women’s suffrage, higher education, journalism, social welfare and mental health reform.

-Ann Kennedy Smith (all rights reserved)
+© Ann Kennedy Smith June 2020

 All my blogposts are my copyright.
 You are welcome to cite or quote from an article, provided you request my permission first, and give full acknowledgement of my name, website and date of publication.